Programs and Partners

 - Provide an “internship” in the form of on-the-job training for an at-risk woman from our U.S. Training Center or one of our partnering organizations, taking her under wing and nurturing her in vocational skills and business etiquette.
 While this will require an extra measure of grace not needed for a typical intern, it carries with it the potential reward of making a crucial difference in someone’s life.
 For more information, please contact our programming department at email@example.com.

-Men have also voiced a passion to be more directly involved in outreach and rescue.
+Some men have expressed a desire to be more directly involved in outreach and rescue.
 For various reasons, including survivor trust issues, there are few roles for men when it comes to outreach, rescue, and aftercare involving at-risk women.
-However, there are numerous other ways that men can reach out to those at risk, with many potential opportunities simply awaiting men to step up and lead them.
+However, there are many potential outreach opportunities awaiting men to step up and lead them.
 These may include outreach to male trafficking victims, support for men leaving the sex industry, support groups for men struggling with pornography, prayer groups, and events to raise awareness of trafficking and other risk issues.
-WAR, Int’l has also begun researching and developing a men-to-men outreach group focusing on what men can do to make a difference for those at risk.
-Please check back with us over the next several months as we begin to implement this program and as other opportunities continue to take shape.

-How can I have Becky come and speak at my event?
+How can I have WAR, Int’l’s president come and speak at my event?
 Does WAR, Int’l send other speakers to parties, conferences, or church and organizational presentations?

-If you would like Becky McDonald to speak to or at your church, business, organization, or conference, please contact our office at 616-855-0796 or firstname.lastname@example.org.
+If you would like our president, Rebecca (Becky) McDonald, to speak to or at your church, business, organization, or conference, please contact our office at 616-855-0796 or firstname.lastname@example.org.
 We prefer that the event be attended by at least 100-150 people, and we request that the person or organization cover Becky’s speaking fees and travel expenses.
 If an event conflicts with Becky’s schedule, a board member or consultant may be available and willing to speak.

 For smaller gatherings, we will be happy to look into the possibility of sending a board member or a trained volunteer from your area.
 To inquire, please contact our office.